-- IT consultants: We understand that an IT consultant advises their clients on how to use information technology in order to meet their business objectives or overcome problems.
+IT consultants: We understand that an IT consultant advises their clients on how to use information technology in order to meet their business objectives or overcome problems.
 They work to improve the structure and efficiency of IT systems in various organizations.
 We understand that their biggest liabilities come from security flaws that open their networks to hackers.
-We also understand that you need to keep all of the employee computers working and connected to the network.
+We also understand that you need to keep all of the employees' computers working and connected to the network.

 Types of exposure that information technology service providers need protection from:

 Website developers and IT consultants should be sure to take the time to backup and store data offsite at least once daily.
-Do you have a backup mirror version of the website in case it goes off line or is hacked?
-Computer repair stores be sure to keep all equipment repaired locked up and secure.
+Do you have a backup mirror version of the website in case it goes offline or is hacked?
+If you have a computer repair store, be sure to keep all equipment to be repaired locked up and secure.

-Automobile exposure: Make sure you do driving record checks before hiring and authorizing your employees to drive company vehicles.
+Make sure you do driving record checks before hiring and authorizing your employees to drive company vehicles.
 Provide driver training.

 Common components of a technology insurance package should include:

 Business Income with Extra Expense

-- Business Personal Property
+Business Personal Property

-- Valuable Papers and Records
+Valuable Papers and Records

-- Employee Benefits Liability
+Employee Benefits Liability

 Errors and omissions

 Commercial Umbrella Liability

-- Hired and Nonownership Auto Liability
+Hired and Nonownership Auto Liability

 Other information technology insurance coverages to consider:

 Stop Gap Liability

-- Directors and Officers Liability
+Directors and Officers Liability

-- Real Property Legal Liability
+Real Property Legal Liability

-- Bailees Customers Floater
+Bailees Customers Floater

-- Money and Securities
+Money and Securities

-- Employment Practices Liability
+Employment Practices Liability

-- Business Auto Liability and Physical Damage
+Business Auto Liability and Physical Damage

 We do this by:

-- Understanding the in’s and out’s specific to your business
+Understanding the ins and outs specific to your business

-- Gathering pertinent information used by our top A+ rated carriers when quoting policies
+Gathering pertinent information used by our top A+ rated carriers when quoting policies

 Explaining how the policy endorsements will help you in the event of a disaster

-From products to claims, InsuranceHub’s risk advisors are here to help
+From products to claims, InsuranceHub’s risk advisors are here to help.

 With access to top markets around Georgia and the country – including Hanover, Travelers, The Hartford, CNA and more – we have the resources to find you the coverage you need at the right price.
 Interested in learning more about how InsuranceHub can help your technology business with the right commercial insurance package products?